-In this paper we use a nonclassical property of the fourth-order interference of photons of different colours (obtained by Larchuk et al. [12] and by Ou and Mandel [13]) in order to devise an experiment which would close the last two loopholes in the Bell theorem proof: the no enhancement one and the insufficient detection efficiency one.
-The proposal is physically simpler and apparently easier to carry out than the previous two proposals put forward by Kwiat et al. [7] and Pavičić [5,8].
+In this paper we use a non-classical property of the fourth order interference of photons of different colours (obtained by Larchuk et al. [12] and by Ou and Mandel [13]) in order to devise an experiment which would close the last two loopholes in the Bell theorem proof: the no enhancement one and the insufficient detection efficiency one.
+The proposal is physically simpler and apparently easier to carry out than the previous two proposals put forward in Refs.
+[7,5,8].

-In the experiment we make use of spin (polarization) interference of polarized photons at a low-reflectivity beam splitter a theory of which we recently elaborated in Ref.
+In the experiment we use spin (polarization) interference of polarized photons at a low-reflectivity beam splitter, the theory of which we recently elaborated in Ref.
 [6].
-What gave us the clue is Eberhard's lowering of efficiency to 67% for a non-maximal entanglement.
-[14] We achieved a non-maximal entanglement by means of r < 1 ratio function of transmission coefficients of an asymmetrical beam splitter and not by attenuating one of the incident beams.
-We make use neither of Eberhard's special form of the Bell inequality nor of his special condition ("choose the efficiency first") imposed on optimization procedure for finding the angles which violate the inequality.
-Both of them are thus-as a by-product of our result-shown as unnecessary.
+What gave us the clue was Eberhard's efficiency lowering to 67% for a non-maximal entanglement [14].
+We achieved a non-maximal entanglement by means of the r < 1 ratio function of the transmission coefficients of an asymmetrical beam splitter and not by attenuating one of the incident beams.
+We neither use the Eberhard special form of the Bell inequality nor his special condition ("choose the efficiency first") imposed on the optimization procedure for finding the angles which violate the inequality.
+Both of them are thus - as a by-product of our result - unnecessary.
 On the other hand, in Ref.
-[10] we have explicitly shown that the Eberhard's form of the Bell inequality gives exactly the same results as its usual form.
+[10] we have explicitly shown that the Eberhard form of the Bell inequality gives exactly the same results as its usual form.

 A schematic representation of the experiment is shown in Fig. 1.
-A subpicosecond laser beam of frequency ω_0 pumps up a nonlinear crystal NL of type I at a repetition rate of 100 MHz (corresponding to nanoseconds time windows, i.e., computer gates) and down-converts into pairs of signal and idler photons of frequencies ω_1 and ω_2 , respectively, which satisfy the following energy and momentum conservation conditions: $\omega_0 = \omega_1 + \omega_2$ and $\mathbf{k}0 = \mathbf{k}1 + \mathbf{k}2$.
-[15] By means of two pairs of asymmetrically positioned pinholes-as shown in Fig. 1-we select sidebands containing idler and signal photons of frequencies ω_1 and $\omega_2 = \omega_0 - \omega_1$.
-Down-converted pairs coming out from the crystals do not have definite phases [16] with respect to each other and consequently interference of the second order does not occur.
-Signal and idler photons from each pair are parallelly polarized and isolated they would not emerge from a beam splitter entangled [6].
-However, if the pairs are prepared in superposition so that effectively only two photons appear from the crystal from which pair we of course cannot know-they emerge non-maximally entangled from an asymmetrical beam splitter if the pairs are perpendicularly polarized to each other by a 90[°] polarization rotator.
-[4] Thanks to the ultrashort pumping beam which by appropriate lowering in intensity ensure an average appearance of one down-converted pair of photons at a time, we are able to effectively control coincidences each of which occurs as a property of down-conversion within a few fs, i.e., well within our time windows of 10 ns.
+A subpicosecond laser beam of frequency $\omega_0$ pumps up a non-linear NL crystal of type I at a repetition rate of 100 MHz (corresponding to nanosecond time windows, i.e., computer gates) and down-converts into pairs of signal and idler photons of frequencies $\omega_1$ and $\omega_2$ , respectively, which satisfy the following energy and momentum conservation conditions: $\omega_0 = \omega_1 + \omega_2$ and $k_0 = k_1 + k_2$ [15].
+By means of two pairs of asymmetrically positioned pinholes - as shown in Fig. 1 - we select sidebands containing idler and signal photons of frequencies $\omega_1$ and $\omega_2 = \omega_0 - \omega_1$ .
+Down-converted pairs coming from the crystals do not have definite phases [16] with respect to each other and consequently interference of the second order does not occur.
+Signal and idler photons from each pair are parallel polarized and isolated, they would not emerge from an entangled beam splitter [6].
+However, if the pairs are prepared in superposition so that effectively only two photons come from the crystal - from which pair we cannot know of course - they emerge non-maximally entangled from an asymmetrical beam splitter if the pairs are perpendicularly polarized to each other by a 90° polarization rotator [4].
+Due to the ultrashort pumping beam which by appropriate intensity lowering ensures an average appearance of one down-converted pair of photons at a time, we are able to effectively control the coincidences which occur as a property of down-conversion within a few femtoseconds, i.e., well within our time windows of 10 ns.
 On the other hand, the intensity corresponds to the coherence time of two pairs.
-In other words, two pairs of signals and idlers appear in superposition in the sense that we never now which one of the two appeared while the probability of having four photons as a result of one pumping is practically equal to zero.
+In other words, two pairs of signals and idlers appear in superposition in the sense that we never know which one of the two appeared while the probability of having four photons as a result of one pumping is practically equal to zero.